markus1189/helm-hayoo/README.md

 helm-hayoo
 ==========

-Source and configured helm for searching hayoo
+This package provides a helm source for searching hayoo.